 Photos - Conservation and Design Department, Wandsworth Council

-The Hospital closed in 2007 but the site has been acquired by Wandsworth Council and the buildings are to be converted by Carillion into an 800 pupil school.
+The Hospital closed in 2007 but the site has been acquired by Wandsworth Council and the buildings are being converted by Carillion into an 800 pupil school.
 The building is Grade II listed and the tile panels will be carefully preserved.

 The Evelina Children's Hospital in London has 36 tile panels which were originally in the Caleb Diplock Ward at Guys' Hospital and can be seen in their original setting below.

 The panels include pictures of animals and nursery rhymes .

 We are very grateful to the Guys' and St Thomas' Hospital Charity for kindly making these images available.